Jim O'Heir: Early life and education

-O'Heir was born in Chicago, and is a graduate of the Thornton Fractional South High School in Lansing, Illinois, and of Loyola University Chicago.
+O'Heir was born in Blue Island, Illinois to John and Eileen O’Heir (né O’Keefe) and was raised in nearby Lansing, Illinois.
+He is a graduate of the Thornton Fractional South High School in Lansing, Illinois, and of Loyola University Chicago.

 Career

 Theatre

 O'Heir was active in the Chicago theater during the late 1980s and early 1990s, training and performing improvisational comedy at Chicago's Second City and as a member of the six-person sketch comedy troupe "White Noise", which formed in 1987.
 The group wrote and produced comedic plays that often employed bizarre humor or black comedy.
 Starting in November 1988, O'Heir appeared in White Noise's production of The Book of Blanche, about a woman who falls through a television screen and ends up in a fantasy world influenced by various television show genres.
 In July 1989, O'Heir appeared in the Chicago premiere of the Tom Griffin play The Boys Next Door at the Edgewater Theatre Center.
 O'Heir played Norman Bulansky, a childlike middle-aged mentally handicapped man who works at a doughnut shop.

 Starting in 1990, O'Heir appeared in White Noise's Stumpy's Gang, a one-act black comedy play by Patrick Cannon.
 The show played at Stage Left and Strawdog Theatres in Chicago, where it developed a cult following.
 O'Heir played Frank Bubman, the janitor for a genetics laboratory whose job is to destroy the unsuccessful experiments, which are portrayed by puppets.
 Frank secretly uses the experiments to stage private shows reminiscent of early television programs.
 Mary Shen Barnidge of the Chicago Reader said of his performance, "The grotesquely ursine Jim O'Heir adds a new dimension to the role of the enfant terrible with his uninhibited and enthusiastic portrayal of Frank, who will break your heart even as he turns your stomach."
 Ernest Tucker of the Chicago Sun-Times described O'Heir's performance as very funny and "unforgettable", and said he "held together this funny yet sick apocalyptic fantasy".
 Stumpy's Gang closed in the fall of 1991.
-Also with White Noise, O'Heir appeared in the play Ad-Nauseam, about a pair of writers who create an ad campaign about a character named Rim Shot, played by O'Heir.
-Rim Shot, dressed as a gladiator costume made up of bristle brushes and toilet detritus.
+Also with White Noise, O'Heir appeared in the play Ad-Nauseam, about a pair of writers who create an ad campaign about a character named Rim Shot, played by O'Heir, dressed in a gladiator costume made up of bristle brushes and toilet detritus.

-O'Heir played the inmate Dale Harding in Dale Wasserman's stage adaption of One Flew Over the Cuckoo's Nest at The Theatre District in Hollywood, California.
+In 2005, O'Heir played the inmate Dale Harding in Dale Wasserman's stage adaption of One Flew Over the Cuckoo's Nest at The Theatre District in Hollywood, California.
 Backstage writer Terri Roberts said O'Heir stood out among the show's cast.